KrishnaDistributedcomputing/LandingonTerraform/README.md

 description: Create Azure Bastion Host and Service using Terraform
 ---

-## Creating Azure Bastion Host and Service using Terraform:-
-The script creates two important Azure Bastion resources: the Azure Bastion Host and the Azure Bastion Service.
-It utilizes various Azure resources, such as Terraform input variables, azurerm_public_ip, azurerm_network_interface, azurerm_linux_virtual_machine, azurerm_subnet, azurerm_bastion_host, and others, as well as Terraform Null Resource, Terraform File Provisioner, and Terraform remote-exec Provisioner.
-Additionally, the script involves creating SSH keys for the Azure Linux VM and moving them to the Bastion Host.
-It also removes public access to the Web Linux VM and verifies the resources and connectivity to the created Azure Bastion Host and Service.

 ## Step-00: Introduction
 - We are going to create two important Bastion Resources
 1. Azure Bastion Host